lukso-network/docs/docs/learn/dapp-developer/set-nft-metadata.md

 ## Imports and constants

-At this point, we are preparing the `LSP8IdentifiableDigitalAsset` contract to interact with it.
-We will construct an instance of the contract using its _ABI_ and the _contract address_.
+Import `ethers`, the [`LSP8IdentifiableDigitalAsset`](../../contracts/contracts/LSP8IdentifiableDigitalAsset/LSP8IdentifiableDigitalAsset.md) ABI from [`@lukso/lsp-smart-contracts`](../../contracts/introduction.md) and create an instance of this contract with the `lsp8ContractAddress`.

 ```javascript
 import LSP8IdentifiableDigitalAsset from '@lukso/lsp-smart-contracts/artifacts/LSP8IdentifiableDigitalAsset.json';